Learning Enhancement Grant Program (LEG)

 The Learning Enhancement Grant (LEG) Program is an annual, competitive award program sponsored by the Office of the Provost and Vice President for Academic Affairs and administered by the Center for Learning Enhancement, Assessment, and Redesign (CLEAR).
 The goal of the LEG program is to support the development of online and blended learning courses and programs that meet nationally-recognized standards for online course design.
 Ensuring that the university’s online and blended courses provide not only improved access to higher education, but also to the highest quality education, aligns with goals 1 and 2 of the University’s four bold goals.

-A request for proposals to apply for a Learning Enhancement Grant typically goes out in October each year.
-The RFP for the 2013-2014 year is now open.
-Below are the Request for Proposal and LEG Application form.
-Applications are due on November 22, 2013.
+A request for proposals to apply for a Learning Enhancement Grant typically goes out in October each year, depending upon the availability of funds.
+The RFP for the 2014-2015 year is not yet developed.
+Below are the Request for Proposal and LEG Application forms from 2013-2014.
+This applications cycle ended on November 22, 2013.

 - 2013-2014 Learning Enhancement Grant RFP (.docx)

 Although the eligibility, priorities, and requirements change from year to year, some applicants find it useful to review previous years' successful grant proposals.
 Below are links to the prior LEG-funded projects:

 Note: CLEAR also offers the opportunity for full course redesign through the Next Generation Course Redesign™ project and for partial course redesign through the Transformative Instructional Initiative (TII) as well as the summer Course Design Institute (CDI).